wessberg/rollup-plugin-ts/README.md

 - Enables you to bundle your TypeScript applications and libraries with Rollup
 - Generates, bundles, and tree-shakes declaration files (`.d.ts`) and fully supports code splitting.
-- Integrates seamlessly with other transpilers such as [Babel](https://babeljs.io) and [swc](https://swc.rs/), such that TypeScript handles diagnostics, declarations, and stripping away types, and another transpiler is used for syntax transformation.
+- Integrates seamlessly with other transpilers such as [Babel](https://babeljs.io) and [swc](https://swc.rs/), such that TypeScript handles diagnostics, declarations, and another transpiler is used for parts of or the entire syntax transformation.
 - Emits Compiler diagnostics and brings them into the Rollup build lifecycle
 - Correctly handles [Emit-less types](https://github.com/rollup/rollup-plugin-typescript/issues/28)
 - Supports Incremental compilation.